easeaico/pulse-go/docs/Methodology/TissueMethodology.md

 @insert ./test_results/tables/Tissue-StandardFemaleValidationTable.md

 <br><center>
-*Table 5.
-Validation of the resting physiologic state comparison of compartment-level outputs from the engine to referenced values.
+*@tabledef {TissueCompartmentValidation} Validation of the resting physiologic state comparison of compartment-level outputs from the engine to referenced values.
 The compartments are currently validated on a flow/volume basis.
 Flows and most of the volumes show good agreement with validation values.*
 </center>

 <b>Standard Male</b>